Amtrix/fpt-max-cut/README.md

     Where to output the benchmark data.

     -total-allowed-solver-time [time]
     In seconds!
-Gives the allocated time the kernelization, solver, etc. is allowed to utilize in TOTAL *per* graph.
+Gives the allocated time the kernelization, solver, etc; isntead of simply using 10x kernelization time *additionally* on solver time. is allowed to utilize in TOTAL *per* graph.
 Set -1 if you want to turn of solvers.

-    -locsearch-iterations   [num]
+    -locsearch-iterations   [number]
-    -mqlib-iterations       [num]
+    -mqlib-iterations       [number]
-    -localsolver-iterations [num]
+    -localsolver-iterations [number]
     Indicates the number of times localsearch, mqlib, localsolver are to be executed.